dariapavlova02/multilingual-sanctions-search/README.md

 └── performance/            # Performance tests
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

 - **Documentation**: [./docs/](./docs/)
 - **Issues**: [GitHub Issues](https://github.com/your-org/ai-service/issues)
 - **API Reference**: [./docs/API.md](./docs/API.md)

----

-Built with ❤️ for multilingual text processing and search